khaouitiabdelhakim/HolyQuran-JS/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the MIT License.

+made with love 💖 - KHAOUITI Apps 2024
 ```